-In Wales, computing is not generally taught in schools; instead, something called C&IT (Communications and Information Technology) or Business IT tends to dominate.
-In England, things seem to be moving a lot faster - they have a curriculum and a lot of new computing teachers.
+In Wales, computing is not generally taught in schools; instead, something called C&IT (Communications and Information Technology) or Business IT tended to dominate, and recently digital skills have been on the rise embedded across the curriculum.
+In England, things moved a lot faster - they have a curriculum and a lot of new computing teachers.
 But here on the edge of the UK, technology is not quite so embedded.

 I help out at the Aberystwyth Robotics Club, an after school club for local schoolkids hosted in the Physics department here in Aberystwyth University.
 You can find out more on their site http://www.aberrobotics.club/.

-This is an EU project, which will run from 2015 (March) through to 2016 (June-July).
-Countries include Wales (Aber Uni & Ysgol Bro Hyddgen in Machynlleth); Spain (Girona Uni, and some nearby schools); Romania (Craiova uni & schools; France (Bourgogne); and Italy (Perugia, uni, a company working in the schools-tech sphere, and some schools).
-The idea is that we share workshops, write them up so that they can be used elsewhere, and generally create an excellent platform of transferable coding resources.
+This was an EU project, which ran from 2015 (March) through to 2016 (June-July) but which has a huge effect on me and feels as though it ran much longer!
+This was a partnership between schools and unis in Wales (Aber Uni & Ysgol Bro Hyddgen in Machynlleth); Spain (Girona Uni, and some nearby schools); Romania (Craiova uni & schools; France (Bourgogne); and Italy (Perugia, uni, a company working in the schools-tech sphere, and some schools).
+The idea was to share workshops, write them up so that they can be used elsewhere, and generally create an excellent platform of transferable coding resources.
 You can see the platform here, as it develops: http://playfulcoding.eu.

 Computing at School is a grassroots initiative run by teachers and other people concerned about the state of computing education in the UK, with support from some seriously big hitters (e.g. Microsoft and the Royal Society).
 If you're interested in this issue, you can join their mailing list and find more information on http://www.computingatschool.org.uk/.